opentok/CallKit/README.md

 ### A glitch

 There is a small [issue](https://forums.developer.apple.com/thread/64544) when accepting a call from a locked screen.
-The underlying audio session does get activated propertly inside the CallKit framework.
+The underlying audio session does not get activated propertly inside the CallKit framework.
 Apple's engineers propose a workaround by setting up the audio session as early as possible to make the case work out temporarily:

 ```
 then a workaround would be to configure your app's audio session (call `configureAudioSession()`) earlier in your app's lifecycle, before the `-provider:performAnswerCallAction:` method is invoked.